Monitoring Tool

 Disadvantage – Employees feel monitoring is like spying

-Fix this problem – No hidden tracking.
-Make the same rules for everyone with no special treatment
+Fix this problem –Make the same rules for everyone with no special treatment like no tracking after working hours

 Result